 The whole world has been living with the fear of catching the global pandemic of coronaviruses for the past many months.
 People were never as conscious of their health habits as they are now.

 We all need a healthy and strong immune system to combat any kind of disease.
 Especially for a disease that has evolved to a multi-variant and can quickly become resistant to the new vaccines.
-All that we can do is to work on improving our immune systems.
+All that we can do is work on improving our immune systems.

-Now there are multiple ways to make your immunity stronger and that is achieved by eating healthy and nutritious food, following a proper sleeping pattern, staying stress-free, and most importantly, a regular exercise and weight training which can help a lot in this regard.
+Now there are multiple ways to make your immunity stronger and that is achieved by eating healthy and nutritious food, following a proper sleeping pattern, staying stress-free, and most importantly, regular exercise and weight training which can help a lot in this regard.

 Health experts and fitness enthusiasts have a lot to say in this regard.
 Most people have recommended not to go outdoors in public places like a gym to work out during the pandemic.
-Also when your area you are living is in lockdown, going outside is impossible and very risky.
+Also when your area you are living in is on lockdown, going outside is impossible and very risky.

 This is because there is a higher risk of catching the virus in public and wearing a mask during exercising is not exactly healthy.
 However, there are several exercises that have been suggested by these experts to do at home.

 COVID-19 already gives us a strong reason to avoid using the elevators but the benefit is not just in terms of social distancing.
-Taking the stairs instead of the elevator helps in building and maintaining your lower body muscles and as a result muscles helps to build a healthy and strong immune system.
+Taking the stairs instead of the elevator helps in building and maintaining your lower body muscles and as a result, muscles helps to build a healthy and strong immune system.

 According to Dr. Craig Wright who is a senior lecturer at Deakin University’s Institute of Physical Activity and Nutrition (IPAN), “If you have a healthy muscle mass across the lifespan then you have a reserve of amino acids that helps your immune system respond quickly to infection and diseases”.
 He further adds that as we age, people who have more muscle mount a better immune response which positively leads to less time being sick.